emckiernan/emg-book/chapter-02/chapter-2.md

 This next recording is more complex.
-It was made from the tricep muscle and included the following sequence of activities: (1) for the first 10 seconds, the subject was at rest, (2) then for the following 10 seconds, the subject turned their arm to activate the tricep isometrically, (3) then the subject changed position, and (4) finally, during the last 20 seconds, the subject repeatedly lifted and lowered a bottle with water inside (i.e., similar to an overhead tricep extension).
+It was made from the triceps muscle and included the following sequence of activities: (1) for the first 10 seconds, the subject was at rest, (2) then for the following 10 seconds, the subject turned their arm to activate the triceps isometrically, (3) then the subject changed position, and (4) finally, during the last 20 seconds, the subject repeatedly lifted and lowered a bottle with water inside (i.e., similar to an overhead triceps extension).

 ```python